Sunday, April 22, 2012

 Dejima is another one of those locations that is situated near the International Port Terminal thus walking distance and an easy to find attraction.
 Combined with Glovers Gardens this make a perfect half day walking and history tour of Nagasaki.

-Click on the link to see Dejima Island in Nagasaki on a map!
+Click on the link to see Dejima Island in Nagasaki on this map below:

 Here are some pictures of what Dejima Island looks like today: